SiegfredS/EE_199/readme.md

 For more information on the project, please refer to the project manuscript.

+Further developments (post-graduation) of this project could include the addition of more machine learning models that cater for the distribution of the data.
+This project is also planned to be published in the future.

 ## cleaner.py

 This file cleans the static folder which contains the